 You see edge computing in factories, stores, vehicles, utilities, hospitals, smart homes, and other deployments where devices have to keep responding even when network conditions are imperfect.
 It is one of the main reasons connected systems now feel faster, more durable, and more operationally credible than earlier cloud-only IoT designs.

-Related concepts: On-Device AI, Telemetry, Sensor Fusion, Predictive Maintenance, and Ambient Computing.
+Related concepts: On-Device AI, Task Offloading, Telemetry, Sensor Fusion, Cognitive Radar, Dissolved Oxygen, Vehicle-to-Everything (V2X), Predictive Maintenance, Structural Health Monitoring, Micro-Depot, and Ambient Computing.